 If you need versatility, WooCommerce leads the pack for small business.
 With hundreds of extensions and a vast network of thousands of WooCommerce developers worldwide, there is very little that WooCommerce cannot do.
 If your business scales up suddenly, WooCommerce also has a very high threshold for performance at scale, providing you have the right hosting infrastructure.
 For most small businesses, WooCommerce is the logical choice.

-The other solution I would recommend is Shopify, especially if your eCommerce business is just starting out.
+The other solution I would recommend is Shopify.
+Especially so if your eCommerce business is just starting out.
 For businesses who need to test out the market for their products, Shopify is the best bet.
-Shopify is a hosted solution, that has plans ranging from $29 to $299 dollars a month, plus transaction fees.
+Shopify is a hosted solution.
+Thus it has plans ranging from $29 to $299 dollars a month, plus transaction fees.
 There is 24/7 support with Shopify, and they handle all PCI compliance.
 If you need customization, there are also tons of developers who are well versed in Liquid, Shopify’s templating language.
 If you need to test whether there is demand for your product, Shopify is a great choice.